 In July, the ITO will open a queue on the OASIS for the submission of requests for local economic planning studies.
-Requests for local economic planning studies may be submitted by

-Transmission Customers, Network Customers, Eligible Customers, Interconnection Customers, or other stakeholders.
+Requests for local economic planning studies may be submitted by Transmission Customers, Network Customers, Eligible Customers, Interconnection Customers, or other stakeholders.
 The queue will remain open for sixty (60) days.
-In August, each Transmission or Network Customer, or other member of the SPC, may nominate one person to the EP Subcommittee.
 The EP Subcommittee will evaluate and prioritize the requests for local economic studies, including clustering any study requests.
-The EP Subcommittee will establish its own rules of procedure.
 The EP Subcommittee shall present its recommendations to the SPC at the November stakeholder meeting.
 The top five (5) requests approved by the SPC shall be performed by the Transmission Owner by the next July stakeholder meeting each year, so that the results may be reviewed in conjunction with the transmission expansion planning process.
 The results will also be posted on OASIS.